 It is a compile-time error if the implements clause of a class C specifies a type variable as a superinterface.
-It is a compile-time error if the implements clause of a class C specifies a malformed type as a superinterface It is a compile-time error if the implements clause of a class C specifies type dynamic as a superinterface.
+It is a compile-time error if the implements clause of a class C specifies an enumerated type (13), a malformed type or deferred type (19.1) as a superinterface It is a compile-time error if the implements clause of a class C specifies type dynamic as a superinterface.
 It is a compile-time error if the implements clause of a class C specifies a type T as a superinterface more than once.
 It is a compile-time error if the superclass of a class C is specified as a superinterface of C.